 Rewind – In her 67 page “Expert Report,” called “Analysis of the Art of Norval Morrisseau And Spirit Energy of Mother Earth,” Carmen Robertson, a University of Regina Associate Professor of Contemporary Aboriginal Art, spent four pages (p 35 – 39) explaining, in great detail, how a key Morrisseau artistic convention – namely “lines of communication” (LOC) and “divided circles” (DC) – were always handled by Norval Morrisseau, as “connected” and treated as a unified whole, namely: “lines of communication connecting divided circles” (LOCCDC).
 She deduces that only a forger would depart from that convention.
 So she calls the Hearn painting a fake.

-Agreement – No one I know of, disagrees that Norval painted “Divided Circles,” sometimes… No one I know of disagrees that Norval connected the DCs with Lines of Communication to each other, or to other elements in the picture, sometimes… Which is our point of departure from Ms. Robertson’s analysis.
+Agreement – No one I know of, disagrees that Norval did paint “Divided Circles,” DCs sometimes… No one I know of, disagrees that Norval connected the DCs with Lines of Communication to each other, or to other elements in the picture, sometimes… Which is our point of departure from Ms. Robertson’s analysis.

 She says Morrisseau’s “divided circles” (DCs) were Norval’s “favourite art sign”*** that could be found on many of his paintings.
-But never in isolation.
-That they were always “connected” by solid black “lines of communication.”
-She further maintains that the colour content of the DC’s was simple and not “decorative.”
+But never in isolation, i.e. “floating” on their own.
+That they were always “connected” by solid “lines of communication.”
+She further maintains that the colour content, and presentation, of the DC’s was always simple and never “decorative.”